keanehauck/multicolor-peg-solitaire/README.md

 Once downloaded, this project can be modified via variables in src/Main.java (Main method).
 ```
 int[][] boardTemp = {
 	{0, 0, 0, 0, 0},
 	{1, 1, 0, 0, 0},
 	{1, 1, 1, 0, 0},
 	{1, 1, 1, 1, 0},
 	{1, 1, 1, 1, 1}
 };

 ```
 *Example of modifiable board variable in Main()*

 Project structure:
-* `src/Main.java` - Main class
+* `src/main/Main.java` - Class containing main() and methods for generating all permutations of a given board.
-* `src/MulticolorSolver.java` - Class containing functionality to solve a board for any size / any # of colors.
+* `src/main/MulticolorSolver.java` - Class containing functionality to solve a board for any size / any # of colors.
-* `src/Move.java` - Helper class to represent a move on a board.
+* `src/main/Move.java` - Helper class to represent a move on a board.
-* `src/MultiboardSolver.java` - Streamlined version of MulticolorSolver.java.
+* `src/main/MultiboardSolver.java` - Streamlined version of MulticolorSolver.java.
 Used in solving a large number of boards in specifically 3 colors.
 Reduced method reference and object overhead.

 A list of how to execute various featues is described below.